 Special filing situations, such as for children, nonresident aliens, and deceased individuals, are also discussed in this chapter.

 Your personal or family status also determines the number of personal exemptions you may claim on your return.
-For 2007, each personal exemption you claim is the equivalent of a \$3,400 deduction.
-Exemptions for children, parents, and other dependents are allowed if the tests in Chapter 21 are met.
+For 2009, each personal exemption you claim is the equivalent of a \$3,650 deduction (21.1).